 - transitional justice in post-conflict societies.

-Learn about our history and what we stand for.
+Learn about our history and our work over the last century.

 Find out more from our International Humanitarian Law (IHL) advisor, Rebecca Dudley as she explains the Red Cross’ seven fundamental principles: Humanity, Impartiality, Neutrality, Independence, Voluntary Service, Unity, and Universality.